benevolent911/tech-challenge-erick-rebadeo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

-## Development server
+## Development server Frontend

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development server API

+Run `npm run dev` for a API dev server.
+Navigate to `http://localhost:3000/api/speeches` for the speeches API.

 ## Code scaffolding